kad-ecoli/mmCIF2BioLiP/README.md

 ```

 ### Step 10: download auxilary data ###
-This step can be performed independent of step 1 to 9.
+This step can be performed independent of step 1 to 9 and step 11.
 ```bash
 ./script/download_ligand.pl
 ```
 This script downloads CCD ligand to ``pdb/data/monomers/components.cif.gz`` and extract their summary to ``data/ligand.tsv.gz``.
-This script downloads gene ontology to ``obo/go/go-basic.obo``.
 This script downloads enzyme to ``enzyme/enzyme.dat`` and extract their summary to ``data/enzyme.tsv.gz``.

 ## Step 11: curate GO anntation ##